On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Conditions for Decomposability and Equivalent Capacity Expressions

 \begin{theorem} Let $S$ be a random variable {satisfying} $\mathsf{supp}\, S\subseteq [0,1]$ and {$\mathbb{E}[S]=\trans{\mathbf{h}}\bm{\alpha}$}.
 Then the following claims are equivalent: \begin{enumerate} \item $S$ is $\left(\mathbf{h},\bm{\alpha}\right)$-decomposable; \item For each $k\in {\left[\nt-1\right]}$,

 \item $ S \le_{\textnormal{cx}} \bar{S}_{\mathbf{h},\bm{\alpha}} $; \item $S$ is comonotonically $\left(\mathbf{h},\bm{\alpha}\right)$-decomposable; \end{enumerate} \end{theorem}

-\begin{IEEEproof} {See Sec.~\ref{sec:main_proof}.} \end{IEEEproof} {Theorem~\ref{main} reveals the equivalence between $(\mathbf{h},\bm{\alpha})$-decomposability and comonotonic $(\mathbf{h},\bm{\alpha})$-decomposability and hence an equivalent input feasible to the {EC-OIC} must be comonotonically $\left(\mathbf{h},\bm{\alpha}\right)$-decomposable as well.
-This fact suggests that it is sufficient to take comonotonic random vectors into account when we seek for the capacity-achieving input for the EC-OIC with an arbitrary SNR.}
+\begin{IEEEproof} {See Sec.~\ref{sec:proof_main}.} \end{IEEEproof} {Theorem~\ref{main} reveals the equivalence between $(\mathbf{h},\bm{\alpha})$-decomposability and comonotonic $(\mathbf{h},\bm{\alpha})$-decomposability.
+Hence, an equivalent input feasible to the {EC-OIC} must be comonotonically $\left(\mathbf{h},\bm{\alpha}\right)$-decomposable as well.
+This fact suggests that it is sufficient to take comonotonic random vectors into account when we seek for the capacity-achieving input for the EC-OIC at any SNR.}

 Theorem~\ref{main} also demonstrates that, among all $\left(\mathbf{h},\bm{\alpha}\right)$-decomposable random variables, the maximally convex distribution $\bar{S}_{\mathbf{h},\bm{\alpha}}$ is the largest one in the sense of convex order.
 Hence, the best upper bound on the SLT {over all equivalent inputs feasible to the EC-OIC} is exactly the SLT of $\bar{S}_{\mathbf{h},\bm{\alpha}}$, {i.e., $\bar{\pi}_{\mathbf{h},\bm{\alpha}}(t)$}.
 In Figure~\ref{fig:SLT}, we plot the SLT of the maximally convex distribution and the maximum-entropy distribution of a $3\times 1$ {EC-OIC} with $\mathbf{h}=\trans{\left(0.4,0.2,0.4\right)}$ and $\bm{\alpha}=\trans{\left(0.8,0.3,0.1\right)}$, which indeed follow the convex ordering as stated in Theorem~\ref{main}.
-We also plot the SLT of the maximum-entropy distribution of the corresponding amplitude-limited SISO {OIC}~\eqref{model:siso} with a relaxed {intensity} constraint~\eqref{eq:ap1}, which is not always below $\bar{\pi}_{\mathbf{h},\bm{\alpha}}(t)$ and hence not feasible to the {above-mentioned} {EC-OIC}. {As a consequence of Corollary~\ref{var_order}} $\bar{S}_{\mathbf{h},\bm{\alpha}}$ maximizes the variance of the equivalent input for the {EC-OIC}.
+We also plot the SLT of the maximum-entropy distribution of the corresponding amplitude-limited SISO {OIC}~\eqref{model:siso} with a relaxed {intensity} constraint~\eqref{eq:ap1}, which is not always below $\bar{\pi}_{\mathbf{h},\bm{\alpha}}(t)$, and hence, not feasible to the {above-mentioned} {EC-OIC}. {We also remark that, as a consequence of Corollary~\ref{var_order},} $\bar{S}_{\mathbf{h},\bm{\alpha}}$ maximizes the variance of the equivalent input for the {EC-OIC}.
 This is consistent with the low-SNR result in~\cite{chaabanrezkialouini18_2}.